MiamiOH-CSE274/02_Cpp/README.md

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

+	We need  a delete button in C++ because we need to take care of garbage collection on our own.
+We don't have one in Java because the compiler and virtual machine take car of it for us.
+The 'delete' command removes any references to a given memory location; thus allowing us to keep memory usage low, and speed up our programs.

 #### 7. What is one question about C++ that you would like me to explain in class?